MicrosoftDocs/windows-itpro-docs/devices/surface/considerations-for-surface-and-system-center-configuration-manager.md

 ## Updating Surface device drivers and firmware

-For devices that receive updates through Windows Update, drivers for Surface components – and even firmware updates – are applied automatically as part of the Windows Update process.
-For devices with managed updates, such as those updated through Windows Server Update Services (WSUS), or SCCM see [https://docs.microsoft.com/surface/manage-surface-driver-and-firmware-updates/](Manage Surface driver and firmware updates).
+For devices that receive updates through Windows Update, drivers for Surface components—and even firmware updates—are applied automatically as part of the Windows Update process.
+For devices with managed updates, such as those updated through Windows Server Update Services (WSUS) or SCCM, see [Manage Surface driver and firmware updates](https://docs.microsoft.com/surface/manage-surface-driver-and-firmware-updates/).

 >[!NOTE]
 >Surface device drivers and firmware are signed with SHA-256, which is not natively supported by Windows Server 2008 R2.
 A workaround is available for Configuration Manager environments running on Windows Server 2008 R2 – for more information see [Can't import drivers into System Center Configuration Manager (KB3025419)](https://support.microsoft.com/kb/3025419).